 For questions, reference NCGS 132-1.8.

-There are a number of steps a document goes through when it is brought or mailed in for recordation.
+There are a number of steps a document goes through when it gets brought or mailed in for recordation.

-- The document is first evaluated for recordability and the correct fee is ascertained.
+- The document is first evaluated for recordability and the correct fee is determined.

-- It is clocked-in with date and time, given a document number, book and page number, and indexed in the computer system.
+- indexed in the computer system.
 The indexes are maintained from this information.

-- Each day, the documents are imaged for the record.
+- Each day, the documents get imaged for the record.

-- A copy is sent to the NC Department of Archives for backup and security purposes.
+- A copy gets sent to the NC Department of Archives for backup and security purposes.

-- After processing is completed, the documents are returned to the appropriate party the next day.
+- After processing is complete, the documents get returned to the appropriate party.
+This occurs by the next day.